 History of Sanssouci Park

 Beginning in 1744, Frederick the Great had Sanssouci Palace and the surrounding grounds of the eastern park built.
-Friedrich already knew many castles and parks, studied books and plans.
+Frederick already knew many castles and parks, studied books and plans.
 It is remarkable that he made his own sketches for many buildings.
 He also liked to be inspired from other countries and adopted ideas and suggestions for park design.

 Frederican pleasure garden

 The centerpiece is, on the one hand, the Frederician pleasure garden, which is regular to the west of the obelisk.
 This was built between 1744-57.
 The vineyard terraces northwest of the Marlygarten also form the centerpiece.
-The Marlygarten was also the old kitchen garden of his late father Friedrich Wilhelm I ..
-From the vineyard on which he had Sanssouci Palace built, Friedrich was able to enjoy a wonderful view of Potsdam and the surrounding area.
+The Marlygarten was also the old kitchen garden of his late father Frederick Wilhelm I ..
+From the vineyard on which he had Sanssouci Palace built, Frederick was able to enjoy a wonderful view of Potsdam and the surrounding area.
 That is why he had a tomb created in the vineyard in which he wanted to be buried.

 Sentimental-landscape deer garden